obsidiancipher24-cmd/Final_Medway/README.md

 ## LICENSE

-This Project is under Apache 2.0 LICENSE
+This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.